 Fortunately, there are some pointers you can follow to make sure you have an effective Q&A session at any conference presentation.
 Here are a few tips to ensure your next Q&A session is a great one.

-–Be prepared.
+–Be prepared for some potential questions.
 When you work on your presentation, prepare for your Q&A session at the same time.
 Identify areas for potential questions based on your background research, and draft some answers in advance.

-–Set parameters.
+–Set time limit.
 The Q&A session doesn’t have to be a free for all!
 State clearly that this is the time for questions, and that time is limited.
 Don’t let people talk endlessly or give their own “mini-presentation”.

 –Start the discussion.
 If asking for questions results in silence, you can ask and answer your own question to start things off.
 “One thing many people ask me is…” is a good way to begin.
 This also allows you to direct the flow.